 Ignoring the problem will only lead to bigger and more expensive issues down the road.
 And if you are trying to pass a state emissions test, a check engine light will almost certainly cause you to fail.

 Is your check engine light on and you’re not sure why?
-Stop by one of our six Cleveland-area auto repair shops today and have one of our experienced technicians take a look.
+Stop by one of our six Cleveland, Oh area auto automotive shops today and have one of our experienced technicians take a look.